ISAITB/docs-tdl/source/changelog/index.rst

     :header: "Description", "Type", "Relevant sections"
     :delim: |

-    Any expression can now be set with ``asTemplate`` to be used as a template for placeholder replacement.| GITB TDL| :ref:`test-case-expressions-template-files`
+    Actors can now be set as ``hidden`` to prevent them from being used in new conformance statements.| GITB TDL| :ref:`test-suite-actors`
+    Support for different severity levels for the validation carried out by ``verify`` steps.| GITB TDL| :ref:`tdl-step-verify`
+    Rich text documentation can now be set for test steps via the ``documentation`` element to provide further information or instructions. | GITB TDL| :ref:`tdl-steps`

 Previous documentation versions
 -------------------------------